cmckeag/FrisbeeAnalysis/README.md

 Given the previous points data, and a line of 7 players, returns the probability of that line scoring.
 `line` must be in the correct format: a logical vector with each entry corresponding to a player on the team, in alphabetical order.
 True entries mean the player is on the line, False entries mean the player is not on the line.
 The length of the vector must be the same as the total number of players on the team.
 You can specify any number of players on the line, but it would make the most sense to specify 7 players.
 Use the `generate.line()` function to generate a line in the correct format.

+#### predict.dur(dur.data, line)
+Given the previous duration data, and a line of 7 players, predict the duration of this point.

 #### player.ranking(point.data)
 Since the model is made via logistic regression of a boolean response versus boolean indicator variables, then the coefficients rougly and naively represent each players' "contribution" to the team.
 Returns a list of players on the team, in decreasing order according to their coefficient value.